jvalentino/setup-automation/README.md

 This is my "catch all" project for containing a script for installing everything I could possibly need.

+## Mac

-It also works as a good thing to copy an paste from if you are trying to automate some specific development enviroment.
+It also works as a good thing to copy an paste from if you are trying to automate some specific development environment.
 Copy it, paste it, remove the stuff you don't need, add the stuff you do.
 Like this for example if you only cared about JavaScript:

 ```bash
 # ...